TK-Problem/nano_degree_DS/README.md

 Notebooks analyze movie review data and provide recommendations for users based on Similarity (Pearson's correlation coefficient and Euclidean distance) or Neighborhood Based Collaborative Filtering (recommends similar movies user already watched) .

+### Lesson 7

+**Matrix Factorization for Recommendations**

+Investigates various SVD (Singular Value Decomposition) techniques:

+* `1_Intro_to_SVD.ipynb` shows how to transform data into matrices for SVD,
+* `2_Implementing_Funk_SVD.ipynb` creates FunkSVD functions which performs matrix factorization using a basic form of FunkSVD with no regularization,
+* `3_How_Are_We_doing.ipynb` for training FunkSVD model, we split data into training and valication datasets, when prediction functions is written,
+* `4_Cold_Start_Problem.ipynb` prediction function is expanded so it could handle new users (no ratings available hence we just recommend top movies) and new movies (similar movies are recommended).

 ## Documents

 `Data+Scientist+Nanodegree+Syllabus.pdf` contains syllabus for Data Scientist nanodegree and `ud123-git-keyterms.pdf`